0xPolygon/polygon-docs/docs/tools/wallets/getting-started.md

 [Ethereum.org's wallet documentation page](https://ethereum.org/en/wallets/) has a comprehensive page of different wallets you can select from.
 There are many options to filter the list to find a wallet that is right for you including:

-- Device type: browser plugin, desktop, mobile, or hardware wallet
+- Device type: browser plugin, desktop, mobile, or hardware wallet.
-- Security: open source, personal ownership/custody of your wallet
+- Security: open source, personal ownership/custody of your wallet.
-- Language support: filter by your preferred language
+- Language support: filter by your preferred language.

 **Be sure to select "Layer 2" on the Filter menu on the left side of the page to list wallets that are compatible with Polygon networks.**